 For example, the entire surface of a round core wire is in direct contact with the winding material.
 However, a hexagonal core is only in contact with the windings on the edges of the hexagon shape.
 This creates small pockets between the windings and the core along the surfaces of the core wire, reducing the density of the string and accentuating brightness.

-As mentioned in my article on the difference between acoustic and electric guitar strings, due to relying on electromagnetism to generate sound, electric guitars require strings to have windings with magnetic properties, e.g. nickel or chromium.
+Due to relying on electromagnetism to generate sound, electric guitars require strings to have windings with magnetic properties, e.g. steel, nickel, or chromium.

 Alternatively, acoustic guitars can use different materials, and different combinations of materials, chosen mostly for their resonant or tonal properties.
 The two most common options are 80/20 Bronze and Phosphor Bronze, along with the addition of less common materials including silk.